JosipVucic/Digits/README.md

 - Training Accuracy: 99.86875
 - Test Accuracy: 99.5

-The Dockerfile is located within the 'app' folder.
-I hope you won't encounter any difficulties.
+The scripts related to neural networks are located within the app/digits/neural directory.

 ## Running with Docker